computational-neuroimaging-lab/college-life-study/participant-info/index.md

 After your blood and saliva collection, you will head to HDB for the rest of your assessments and MRI scan.
 HDB is about 1/2 mile south of the stadium down Trinity Street.
 You will again arrive at the 1st floor lobby of HDB where research staff will meet you.

 ## Breakfast
-Before beginning your assessments, we will provide you with $10 cash and a 15-minute break for breakfast.
-[The Nourish Cafe](http://flikcafes.compass-usa.com/nourishcafe/Pages/Home.aspx?lid=b1) is located in the Health Transformation Building which is connected to HDB.
-After breakfast, meet us back in the HDB lobby to continue with V2.
+Before beginning your assessments, we will provide breakfast and a short break before continuing the study.

 ## MRI Scan
 Before entering the MRI environment, you will be asked to change into medical scrubs (provided) and remove all metal from your body, hair and clothing.
 Please plan accordingly and dress in comfortable clothing with no metal and avoid hair products, accessories, glittery nail polish and jewelry if possible.
 We will give you a print out of your MRI as a souvenir.